 But of course, don’t tell them anything if you didn’t think of this critically.

-One Response to “[871] Of how dare do they say we don’t know how good we have it?”
+One reply on “[871] Of how dare do they say we don’t know how good we have it?”

 Dear Hafiz, I am deeply encouraged of Liberal minded Malaysians questioning the predicament of our homeland.
 I can only hope & pray that warganegara of your background will continue to forge a fair & equitible Malaysia for All Malaysians at the rural & urban grass-roots level without prejudice, thus securing our country’s reputation & economy for the not too distant future.